jliocsar/bitbucket-mcp-server/readme.md

 Then there are 2 ways to run it locally:

-- If you have Linux, you can run via the binary available in this repository [Releases][bitbucket-mcp-server-releases];
+- If you want to download and use the release version, you can run via the binary available in this repository [Releases][bitbucket-mcp-server-releases];
 - Otherwise, you'll have to either build from scratch, or install Bun and run the `index.civet` file directly.

 ### Release

-If you're running on Linux, go to the [Releases][bitbucket-mcp-server-releases] page and get the latest release from there.
+To run from the pre-built binaries, go to the [Releases][bitbucket-mcp-server-releases] page and get the latest release from there.

 Then, add this to your MCP servers settings: